 The regionally significant scenic amenity values of the escarpment surrounding Tamborine Mountain will be protected for the landscape values that the area provides to residents and visitors.
 The ecological values of the escarpment are maintained as an integral part of the small scale and low intensity development intended for the area.

-Further subdivision of residential or rural land on Tamborine Mountain that provides for the creation of any additional lots of residential or rural land on Tamborine Mountain is not supported.
-Limited low density residential lots are created on Tamborine Mountain to consolidate the existing rural residential development pattern.
-Additional lots are supported in the rural residential zoned areas only where:
+Further subdivision of residential or rural land on Tamborine Mountain that provides for the creation of any additional lots is not supported.